-When you create an anomaly detection job in Kibana, the job creation wizards can provide advice based on the characteristics of your data.
+When you are creating a job in Kibana, the job creation wizards can provide advice based on the characteristics of your data.
 By heeding these suggestions, you can create jobs that are more likely to produce insightful machine learning results.

 The bucket span is the time interval that machine learning analytics use to summarize and model data for your job.
-When you create an anomaly detection job in Kibana, you can choose to estimate a bucket span value based on your data characteristics.
+When you create a job in Kibana, you can choose to estimate a bucket span value based on your data characteristics.

 The bucket span must contain a valid time interval.
 For more information, see Analysis configuration objects.